Home

 Before a TUPE transfer

-For example, the old employer cannot reduce the workforce to make the organisation or service cheaper to run, to try to find a buyer.
-And the new employer cannot ask the old employer to make redundancies before the transfer.
-This would be considered an unfair dismissal.
+• the old employer cannot reduce the number of employees to make the organisation cheaper to run, to try to find a buyer

 After the transfer